 Today’s Pick 4 Midday results are in.
 Here are the winning numbers for Wednesday December 9, 2020

-Here are your Pick 4 Midday results for Wednesday December 9, 2020:
+Your Pick 4 Midday results for Wednesday December 9, 2020 are as follows:

 Did you know that?